MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 # Manage anonymous participant access to Teams meetings (IT admins)

-Anonymous participants in meetings hosted by your organization are those who's identity can't be validated.
+Anonymous participants in meetings hosted by your organization are those who can't be validated.
 This could include:

 - People who are not logged in to Teams with a work or school account
 - People from non-trusted organizations (as configured in [external access](manage-external-access.md)) and from organizations that you trust but which do not trust your organization.